|Height:||19 – 20 inches|

 This crossbreed has a broad spectrum of color variation since both breeds come in various colors and marking patterns.
 The exact look of each dog will be based on their specific heritage but will often look a bit more like the German Shepherd with a shorter coat.

-What’s the price of German Shepherd/Black Mouth Cur Mix Puppies?
+What’s the price of Black Mouth Cur Mixed With German Shepherd Puppies?

 It’s unlikely that you will be able to find a breeder specializing in this breed of dog.
 As with many crossbreeds, there is little interest and oversight in specific breeding for them due to a lack of AKC recognition.